Velvet Sky

-Jamie Lynn Szantyr (born June 2, 1981) is an American color commentator and retired professional wrestler, currently signed to NWA.
-She is best known for her time in Total Nonstop Action Wrestling (TNA) under the ring name Velvet Sky.
-She is a former two-time TNA Women's Knockout Champion and is a former TNA Knockouts Tag Team Champion as part of The Beautiful People (with Madison Rayne and Lacey Von Erich), with the group defending the title under the Freebird rule.
+Jamie Lynn Szantyr (born June 2, 1981) is an American color commentator and retired professional wrestler best known for her time with Total Nonstop Action Wrestling (TNA) and the NWA under the ring name Velvet Sky.
+She is a former two-time TNA Women's Knockout Champion and is a former TNA Knockouts Tag Team Champion as part of The Beautiful People (with Madison Rayne and Angelina Love, with the group defending the title under the Freebird rule).
+While a part of NWA she served as a color commentator.

 Professional wrestling career

-Independent circuit (2003–2007)
+Early Career (2003–2007)

 Szantyr was trained by Jason Knight at the House of Pain Pro Wrestling Dojo in New Britain, Connecticut.
 After completing her training, she began working as a valet and wrestler on the independent circuit using the ring names Miss Talia, Talia Doll, and Talia Madison.
 On the independent circuit, she formed a tag team known as T&A with April Hunter.

 Talia made her debut for World Xtreme Wrestling (WXW) on March 3, 2004, where she defeated Alere Little Feather.
 She won her first championship in professional wrestling, the WXW Women's Championship, after winning a battle royal on May 29, 2004.
 Talia went on to successfully defend her title against April Hunter, Cindy Rogers, Psycho and Ariel.
 On August 28, Talia teamed up with Alicia in a winning effort defeating Cindy Rogers and Mercedes Martinez in a tag team match, and defeated Becky Bayless in a bra and panties match on September 9.
 Talia continued her undefeated streak, successfully defending her title against Alere Little Feather, Luscious Lily, Cindy Rogers, Officer Mercy, and against Feather and Alicia in a triple threat match.
-On November 27, Talia teamed up with April Hunter in a winning effort defeating The Moonshiners (Lulu and Trinity H. Campbell).
+On November 27, Talia teamed up with April Hunter in a winning effort, defeating The Moonshiners (Lulu and Trinity H. Campbell).
 On December 11, Talia successfully defended her title against Krissy Vaine.
-The following week, Talia teamed up with The Moonshiners (Lulu and Trinity H. Campbell) defeating Alicia, Cindy Rogers and Mercedes Martinez in a six-woman tag team match.
+The following week, Talia teamed up with The Moonshiners (Lulu and Trinity H. Campbell) defeating Alicia, Cindy Rogers, and Mercedes Martinez in a six-woman tag team match.
 Talia's winning streak ended after she was defeated by Martinez on April 25, 2005.
 On July 8 at the WXW Spotsfest event, Talia lost the championship to Martinez.
 On September 12 at the WXW Tour, Talia unsuccessfully challenged Martinez for the title in a rematch.
 At the WXW 4th Annual Women's Elite 8 event, Talia unsuccessfully challenged Martinez again, this time in a triple threat match also involving Krissy Vaine.